Using Super To Buy A House

-You have acceptable funds to complete if you have sufficient funds to complete the purchase.
-In other words, is your deposit, super withdrawal and First Home Owners Grant (if applicable) enough to cover the purchase price, stamp duty and other expenses?
+Having enough funds to complete means your deposit, super withdrawal and First Home Owners Grant (if applicable) is enough to cover the purchase price, stamp duty, mortgage fees and legal costs.

 How much can I release from super?

-The Australian Government has not yet confirmed the amount that you can withdraw from super.
+The Australian Government has not confirmed the amount that you would be allowed to withdraw.

-We are expecting them to allow no more than $25,000 as this will have less of an impact on your savings for retirement.
+However, we would expect them to allow you to release no more than $25,000 as this will have less of an impact on your savings for retirement.

 When do I have to repay my super fund?

-The Australian Government has not yet confirmed the amount when the funds must be repaid but we are expecting them to allow you up to 15 years to repay your super fund, with no interest charged.
+The Australian Government has not confirmed when funds must be repaid but we’re expecting them to allow you up to 15 years to repay your super fund, with no interest charged.